Device Hero Layout

 What is the device hero layout?

 The device hero layout places a centered flat device frame in the middle of the screenshot with a single strong headline above it.
 Optional trust signals (star rating, stat row, laurel) sit inline between the headline and the device, not in the corner.
-The layout works because it answers the question that drives ~90% of App Store install decisions: "What does this app actually look like?"
-Frame 1 of nearly every top-charting App Store listing uses some variant of device-hero because the in-listing scroll behavior gives frame 1 outsized weight and a flat, unobstructed device is the fastest way to communicate the product.
-Use it when the app's UI is the strongest selling point and the screenshot has to do the heavy lifting in 2 seconds.
+The layout works because it answers the first question a browsing user asks: "What does this app actually look like?"
+The App Store surfaces up to three screenshots in search results, and StoreMaven's eye-tracking puts the median visitor at roughly 2.4 screenshots viewed before deciding, so frame 1 does most of the work.
+A flat, unobstructed device is the fastest way to communicate the product, which is why most top-charting listings open on some variant of device-hero.
+Use it when the app's UI is the strongest selling point and the screenshot has to land in about two seconds.

 Best for